Indictment: Nurse stole controlled substances from Kan. hospital - NewsBreak

 Indictment: Nurse stole controlled substances from Kan. hospital

-KANSAS CITY, Kan. – A federal grand jury in Kansas returned an indictment charging an Overland Park man on two counts of tampering with a...stjosephpost.com
+KANSAS CITY, Kan. – A federal grand jury in Kansas returned an indictment charging an Overland Park man on two counts of tampering with a...hayspost.com

-KANSAS CITY, Kan. – A federal grand jury in Kansas returned an indictment charging an Overland Park man on two counts of tampering with a...stjosephpost.com
+KANSAS CITY, Kan. – A federal grand jury in Kansas returned an indictment charging an Overland Park man on two counts of tampering with a...hayspost.com

 Comments / 0